italktocomputers/StringQuery/README.md

 StringQuery v 0.1

-A little query language that can be embedded in a URL.
-Can make querying data via a Restful service easier and cleaner.
-Includes syntax and validity checking.
+A little query language.

 WARNING: THIS SOFTWARE IS IN ALPHA AND SHOULD NOT BE USED IN PRODUCTION.
-I HAVE ONLY COMPILED USING GCC ON CENTOS 6.6.
+I HAVE ONLY COMPILED USING GCC ON CENTOS 6.6 & MAC OS X 10.11.2.
 IF YOU ARE ACCEPTING CODE FROM A URL IT SHOULD BE ENCODED USING THE APPLICATION/X-WWW-FORM-URLENCODED FORMAT.
 NOT DOING SO CAN LEAD TO COMMAND INJECTION.

 More information on this encoding: http://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.1

-To compile on Centos 6.6 using GCC 4.4.7:
+To compile using GCC:

     gcc main.c parser.c translators/sql.c translators/json.c -lm

 To run tests, cd into the /tests directory and run following command:

-    gcc main.c ../parser.c test_functions.c resource_tests.c -lm
+    gcc main.c test_functions.c ../validation.c ../extraction.c ../library.c

 Valid statement syntax:

-    Resource.Entity : Type Operator Filter
+    Resource.Entity Operator Filter

 Resource.Entity specifies the Resource and Entity to apply the filter against.
 In a relational database this would be a table and field name.

-Type specifies the data type of the Entity.
-The following data types are
-supported:

-    String
-    Int
-    Double
-    @

-The last type is a variable which tells the parser you are specifying a Resource.Entity.
-This data type is used when performing a simple join.

 The following operators are supported:

     =